 How is a database different from a web search?
 Although databases are accessed through your Internet browser, they are very different from searching the web.
 Anyone can create a website and put information up online, which makes the accuracy of many websites questionable.
 In contrast, a database is a resource that the library purchases, and the information that you find there is published through reliable sources.
 The content is written, reviewed, edited and selected by field experts.

 Full-text databases.
-Subjects include general reference, magazine and newspapers, literature, genealogy, languages, legal information, business, education, health, student resources, and more.
+Includes Rosetta Stone language learning with 30 different languages and Explora for elementary and secondary school students, which provides reliable information on thousands of topics including geography, math, biographies, science, social studies and more.
+Other subjects covered in EBSCOhost include general reference, magazine and newspapers, literature, genealogy, languages, legal information, business, education, health, student resources, and more.
 You may also search in any of these language interfaces:

 ERIC, the Educational Resource Information Center, contains more than 2,200 digests along with references for additional information and citations and abstracts from over 1,000 educational and education-related journals.

 Find local information about Washington Township (Long Valley) located in Morris County, NJ.

 Family Roots & Shoots: Genealogy Interest Group

 Roots & Shoots is a genealogy interest group that meets monthly at the library.
 Visit our library calendar to find the next meeting day and time.

 The Library has a large collection of books that can provide guidance and information on all aspects of genealogical research.
 Come to the library and browse the 929.1 sections in our circulating and reference collections, or go online to the Library Catalog and search on the subject genealogy.
 If you need any help, be sure to ask for a Reference Librarian (in person or by phone).